First port of call in the event of a cyber attack

 Are you notifying as NIS2 organisation?

-NIS2 is legislation applicable to a limited number of entities that have activities that are part of the annexes of the NIS2 law.
+NIS2 is a legislation applicable to a limited number of entities that provides a service determined in the annexes of the NIS2 law.

 Questions about cybersecurity?